AVEBURY PREHISTORIC TRAIL

 Start: Pay & Display car park, Avebury, SN8 1RF.
 [GR SU099696].
 Free for National Trust members.
 Note closing time of car park, alternative free parking at Overton Hill on the A4.

 Q1.
-According to the information board at the Long Barrow, what types of stones were used in its construction?
+According to the information board at the Long Barrow, How many people were buried here over a 1000 year period?

 Leave Barrow, retracing steps along same path downhill.
 At path T-junction, by large oak tree at edge of field, turn right onto wide grass track with fence on left to reach rusty metal gate.
 Cross stile on left of gate and follow double track to a minor road.
 Cross road and continue straight ahead following footpath signs over stile into field.
 Continue ahead on path along edge of field with fence on right.
 Near corner of field, cross over stile and continue on path between hedges to farm track.
 Turn left and after 10m turn right on narrower path gently uphill.
 Follow path ahead for 300m ignoring all turnings and field entrances.
 Just after passing old barns and disused farm machinery you will come to a main track.
 Turn left and follow gravel track downhill into the village passing church on left.
 Turn right at T-junction with telephone box on right hand corner and continue along the road for 125m following high stone wall on left.
 Turn left onto footpath at corner of wall, following arrow for Manor Cottage on cottage wall.
 Continue on path with stone wall on left.
 After 50m, and end of path, turn left onto minor road.
 After 20m the road bends sharply to the right, bear left here onto road that becomes a track.
 15m after crossing over metal railed bridge the track splits.
 Bear left following path between hedges.
 Ignore left turn (white arrow on post) and follow path which bends around to the right then continues straight on towards the A4.
 Just before the main road enter the Sanctuary site through a wooden gate to the left.